Chuo-ku Tourism Association Official Blog

 >>About this blog

-◆ "Women's Attraction" of Sumida River and Kiyosu Bridge
+◆ "Women's charm" of Sumida River and Kiyosu Bridge

-This museum was created by renovating the substations used to open Kachidokibashi, but it seems that this year marks its 10th anniversary.
+This museum was built by renovating the substation used to open Kachidokibashi, but it seems that this year marks the 10th anniversary.

-On the way back, I received a limited postcard commemorating the 10th anniversary from my uncle at the museum, but I was glad that I was a good opportunity and asked my uncle about the questions I always thought when walking on the Sumida River Terrace .
+On my way back, I received a limited postcard for the 10th anniversary from the uncle of the museum, but I was happy and asked my uncle about the questions I always thought when walking on the Sumida River Terrace .

-s_hanabi26-1.jpgIt is a suspension bridge built by a reconstruction project after the Great Kanto Earthquake and has become an important cultural property of the country.
+s_hanabi26-1.jpgIt is a suspension bridge built in a reconstruction project after the Great Kanto Earthquake and has become an important cultural property of the country.

-While the "Eitai Bridge" built in the same reconstruction project is said to be masculine, this "Kiyosu Bridge" is said to be "female" because of its form, and is very popular and loved among the Sumida River bridges.
-I am.
+"Eitai Bridge", which was built in the same reconstruction project, is said to be masculine, but this "Kiyosu Bridge" is said to be "feminal" because of its form, and is very popular and loved among the Sumida River bridges .

-It is this part that my eyes always come up when I walk on the Sumida River terrace.
+This part is where my eyes always appear when I walk on the Sumida River terrace.

 s_hanabi26-2.jpg

-Looking from a distance, the lower part of the suspension bridge is constricted, and it seems to break somehow with a delicate feeling.
-The pillars of the suspension bridge had the image of being thick and pierced to the ground, so I asked a super amateur question, "Why is it okay?"
+If you look at it from a distance, the lower part of the suspension bridge is constricted, and it seems to be broken somehow with a delicate feeling.
+The pillar of the suspension bridge had an image that it was thick and pierced into the ground, so I asked a super amateur question, "Why is this OK?"

-I was taught gently, but it was a little difficult because I didn't have any prerequisite knowledge or talked about mechanics.
-I regretted that I should have studied a little more and asked, but I remembered the following and returned home.
+I told you kindly, but it was a little difficult because I didn't have any prerequisite knowledge or talked about mechanics.
+I regretted that I should have listened after studying a little more, but I remembered the following and returned home.

-・This part is a kanji called "Kutsu", which combines "water" and "day", and is read as "shu".
+・This part is a kanji character called "Kutsu" which combines "water" and "day" and is read as "shu."

-・The image of a bridge riding a shoe.
+・The image of a bridge riding on a shoe.

-A few days later, when I looked up at libraries, etc., this part was called "Shisho", and in English it was the word "Shoo" and Shoo of shoes.
-Since "Kutsu" is read as "Kutsu", it seems that he reads "shu" in the architectural industry term with the kanji "Kutsu".
+A few days later, when I looked at the library, this part was called "shou", and in English it was called shoe (Shoo) and Shoo (Shoo) in shoes.
+In order to read "Kutsu" as "Kutsu", it seems that he uses the kanji "Kutsu" in the architectural industry term and read it as "Shu".

-Although it is a member that conveys the weight of the bridge to the bottom, the bridge extends and shrinks due to temperature changes, so it seems that this bearing plays the role of "play" and adjusts well.
+It is a member that conveys the weight of the bridge below, but since the bridge stretches and shrinks or distorts due to temperature changes, this bearing seems to play a role in "play" and adjusts well.

-s_hanabi26-3.jpgFor Kiyosu Bridge, it is an image of wearing a shoe and riding a pier, so this part may be an Achilles tendon or ankle in humans.
+s_hanabi26-3.jpgFor Kiyosu Bridge, it is an image of wearing a shoe and riding a pier, so this part may be the Achilles tendon or ankle in humans.

-Then, in the style of a woman Kiyosubashi, would it be like a "small woman's ankle"?
-I was strangely convinced (a little rude Kana?) 。
+Then, in terms of a woman's Kiyosu Bridge style, would it be like a "slim woman's ankle"?
+Weirdly convince me (a little excuse me?) 。

-Kiyosu Bridge is a suspension bridge, but it is a rare suspension bridge when examined in various ways, and is a type called "autonomous suspension bridge".
+Kiyosu Bridge is a suspension bridge, but it is a suspension bridge that is rare when examined in various ways, and it is called a "automated suspension bridge".

-The ordinary suspension bridge is a type called "other formula suspension bridge", and at both ends of the bridge there is a weight (Anka Reiji) for pulling the cable.
+An ordinary suspension bridge is a type called "other formal suspension bridge", and there is a weight (Ancho Reiji) for pulling the cable at both ends of the bridge.

-(The photo below shows the Rainbow Bridge of another set suspension bridge, with a huge white lump as Anka Reiji.)
+(The photo below shows Rainbow Bridge of other fixed-type Suspension Bridge, and a huge white mass is Anka Reiji.)

 s_hanabi26-4.jpg

-However, a "self-built suspension bridge" like Kiyosu Bridge is a type that connects wires to both ends of the bridge girder.
-Since there is no weight at both ends of the bridge, it seems to have a refreshing look as a result (incidentally, Kiyosu Bridge is not a wire but a steel chain, which seems to be rare).
+However, "autonomous suspension bridge" such as Kiyosu Bridge is a type that connects wires to both ends of the bridge girder.
+Since there is no weight on both ends of the bridge, it seems to be a refreshing look as a result (by the way, Kiyosu Bridge is not a wire but a steel chain, and this is also rare).

 s_hanabi26-5.jpg

-Also, I had the image of a suspension bridge with a sturdy thick pillar piercing the ground, but in the case of a "self-built suspension bridge", it seems to be related to the shape of a shoe.
-And my view of the pillars of Kiyosu Bridge was incorrect.
+In addition, I had the image of a suspension bridge with a sturdy thick pillar piercing the ground, but in the case of a `` self-made suspension bridge '', it seems that it is related to the shape of a shoe (cloth) It seems that my way of seeing the pillars of Kiyosu Bridge was wrong.

-s_hanabi26-6.jpgI felt that this way of making a bridge called "self-built suspension bridge" is creating the "female charm" of Kiyosu Bridge.
+s_hanabi26-6.jpgI felt that the way to make this "autonomous suspension bridge" is creating the "female charm" of Kiyosu Bridge.

-I don't have enough study yet, but I'm glad I was able to know a lot after asking my uncle.
+I haven't learned enough yet, but I'm glad I was able to know a lot after asking my uncle.
 Thank you very much.

-By the way, there are various types of bridges in the Sumida River, which is also called the "bridge museum".
+By the way, there are various types of bridges in the Sumida River, which is said to be the "bridge museum".

 At the "Chuo-ku Marugoto Museum" on November 1st (Sun), you can get on the boat for free, but why not take a boat and compare various bridges?